rbw/flask-snow/README.rst

 Build apps on top of the ServiceNow REST API using the fantastic `Flask micro-framework <http://flask.pocoo.org>`_, with the help of the `pysnow library <https://github.com/rbw0/pysnow>`_.

-Additionally, it supports OAuth for a seamless authentication / authorization experience.
+Additionally, the extension supports OAuth for a seamless authentication & authorization experience.

 Documentation